philc/book-notes/philosophy/a guide to the good life - william irvine.md

   * "Previously, when we thought we could repeat them at will, a meal at this restaurant or a kiss shared with our lover might have been unremarkable.
-But now that we know they cannot be repeated, they will likely become extraordinary events: the meal will be the best we ever had at the restaurant, and he parting kiss will be one of the most intensely bittersweet experiences life has to offer."
+But now that we know they cannot be repeated, they will likely become extraordinary events: the meal will be the best we ever had at the restaurant, and the parting kiss will be one of the most intensely bittersweet experiences life has to offer."
   * "By contemplating the impermanence of everything in this world, we are forced to recognize that every time we do something could be the last time we do it, and this recognition can invest the